How to Set Up and Use Webhooks in Testlify

 }

-Python (using the Svix SDK)
+Python (Svix SDK)

 pip install svix